cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 Similarly, the libController will automatically check this folder and its contents to determine if it should use it to communicate with Webots.
 It is recommended that you do not override this `WEBOTS_TMPDIR` environment variable, unless you want to experiment a different mechanism.

+### Running a MATLAB Extern Robot Controller

+Matlab controllers can also be started using the launcher.
+By default, the launcher will look for the latest installed version of MATLAB in the following locations, depending on the OS:

+- **Windows**: C:\Program Files\MATLAB\R20XXx\bin\win64\MATLAB.exe
+- **Linux**: /usr/local/MATLAB/R20XXx/bin/matlab
+- **MacOS**: /Applications/MATLAB_R20XXx.app

+It is also possible to give a custom MATLAB installation path to the launcher, by providing the absolute path to the executable in the `--matlab-path` option.

 ## Example Usage

 1. Open for example the "WEBOTS\_HOME/projects/robots/softbank/nao/worlds/nao_demo.wbt" world file.